Face It

 Challenge

-In 2010, the Face It team asked Arrowplane and Plumlines to help them create a website that could A) to connect with depressed men and their families and b) establish the organization as a source of support.
+Face It engaged Plumlines and Arrowplane to help them create a website that could a) to connect with depressed men and their families and b) establish the organization as a source of support.
 The challenge was to develop a voice and message that would be able to quickly and authentically cut through the stigma and shame, to reach men and families in need.
+I’m already a fan of simple and clear messages, but this content had to be hyper-direct, no-nonsense, and concise.
+When you’re not feeling your best, you don’t want to read dense, lengthy prose.

 Solution

-Services: Content strategy, writing, IA support
+Services: Content strategy, writing, UX and IA support

 Project completed in partnership with Arrowplane.